-One of the top and most respected offensive line coaches in all of college football, Rick Trickett enters his sixth season at Florida State and his 40th overall.
+One of the top and most respected offensive line coaches in all of college football, Rick Trickett enters his seventh season at Florida State and his 41st overall.
 He is nationally recognized for his ability to identify, recruit and develop talent.
-He has transformed the Seminoles' offensive line into one of the finest units in the nation.

 In 2010, Trickett's line featured second round NFL draft pick Rodney Hudson.
 Hudson became one of the most decorated offensive linemen in school and ACC history, earning unanimous first team All-American honors in 2010.
 Hudson was one of three finalists for the Outland Trophy, won his second consecutive Jacobs Blocking Trophy as the ACC's most dominant lineman and was only the second lineman in league history to be selected All-ACC four times.
 Trickett's unit led the way for three Seminole running backs who gained more than 400 yards rushing on the ground.
 It was only the sixth time in FSU history that a trio gained more than 400 yards in a season.
 FSU ran for more than 200 yards five times as a team including a 298-yard performance against in-state rival Miami which capped off a string of four consecutive 200-yard rushing games - BYU (278), Wake Forest (201), Virginia (256) and Miami (298).
 FSU ran for 218 yards in the Chick-fil-A bowl win over SEC East Champion South Carolina.
 Center Ryan McMahon finished his career as the all-time leader in career starts (53) after Trickett converted the defensive tackle into a mainstay on the offensive line for four years.
-Going into 2011, his bookends - left tackle Andrew Datko and right tackle Zebrie Sanders - are already garnering preseason honors.
-The two have a combined 73 career starts.
+Going into 2011, his bookends - tackles Datko and Sanders - garnered preseason honors.

 In 2009, Trickett's unit allowed just 20 sacks - the fewest by an FSU team since 1997 - as the `Noles averaged 271.8 yards a game through the air.
 In 2008, the `Noles averaged 179.1 yards a game on the ground; the best by an FSU team since 2002.
 All five Florida State starting offensive linemen in 2009 were nominated for All-ACC honors by opposing league coaches, marking a first in Trickett's distinguished career.

 Trickett has coached seven All-American offensive linemen in his storied career at some of the nation's top schools, including Hudson, who earned the distinction from the Football Writers Association of America in 2009 and was a unanimous All-American selection in 2010.
-He has been nominated for the Frank Broyles Award twice which goes to the nation's top assistant coach.
-He was nominated in 2006 and 2009.
+He has been nominated for the Frank Broyles Award twice (2006, 2009) which goes to the nation's top assistant coach.

-Three FSU linemen - guard Rodney Hudson, center Ryan McMahon and current tackle Andrew Datko - garnered Freshman All-American honors while playing for Trickett.
-He has coached 15 players that have been named either first or second team freshmen All-Americans.
+Four FSU linemen - Hart, Hudson, McMahon and Datko - garnered Freshman All-American honors while playing for Trickett.
+He has coached 17 players that have been named either first or second team freshmen All-Americans.

 Trickett's track record for developing strong units quickly transferred to Florida State as the Seminoles improved its per game rushing yards average by more than 70 yards after two seasons.
 After one season at West Virginia, the Mountaineer running game improved from 35th in the nation to second in 2002.
 From 2002-2006, West Virginia finished among the top 15 rushing offenses and three times were among the top five nationally.